AzlanCoding/igniteDMA/README.md

 - **Future Goals**
   - Timetable generation and ability to sync with "Live class" system
   - iPad and Windows Client for students using these devices
   - Point system linked to "Live Polls".
-Points can be used in...
+Points can be used to claim...

 ## Important Notes
 1. **THERE IS A LIMIT OF 5,000 BLOCKED SITES PER STUDENT** due to the usage of `declarativeNetRequest`.
-As stated in the [documentation](https://developer.chrome.com/docs/extensions/reference/api/declarativeNetRequest#dynamic-rules):
+As stated in Chrome's [documentation](https://developer.chrome.com/docs/extensions/reference/api/declarativeNetRequest#dynamic-rules):
   > An extension can have at least 5000 dynamic rules.
 This is exposed as the `MAX_NUMBER_OF_UNSAFE_DYNAMIC_RULES`.

 2. The extension checks for updates from the profile every 30 seconds.
 You can force a refresh by pressing `Refresh Profile` in the options page.

-3. **FOR ADMINISTRATORS:** When force installing the extension on students' devices, extension needs access to `file://` URLs and `Site Access` must be set to `On all sites` in order for the extensions to work properly.
+3. **FOR ADMINISTRATORS:** When force installing the extension on students' devices, extension needs access to file URLs and `Site Access` must be set to `On all sites` in order for the extensions to work properly.
 Please ensure you enforce this rule.<br>
 Even if you cannot enforce this setting, it will by default have access to all sites.
 A full screen popup will annoy students if they attempt to try to change the setting.
 The extension will also switch to `legacyWebBlocking` to stop students from visiting the blocked webpage should this popup fail to launch.